unmannedlab/Colosseum/docs/px4_multi_vehicle.md

     starting instance 0 in /cygdrive/c/PX4/home/PX4/Firmware/build/px4_sitl_default/instance_0
     starting instance 1 in /cygdrive/c/PX4/home/PX4/Firmware/build/px4_sitl_default/instance_1
     ```
-3. Now edit [AirSim settings](settings.md) file to make sure you have matching TCP port settings for the set number of vehicles and to make sure that both vehicles do not spawn on the same point.
+3. Now edit [Colosseum settings](settings.md) file to make sure you have matching TCP port settings for the set number of vehicles and to make sure that both vehicles do not spawn on the same point.

     For example, these settings would spawn two PX4Multirotors where one of them would try to connect to PX4 SITL at port `4560` and the other at port `4561`.
 It also makes sure the vehicles spawn at `0,1,0` and `0,-1,0` to avoid collision:
     ```json